 On May 30th, 2014 at the Pipestone Management All Employee meeting, Dr. Gordon Spronk awarded Paul Ramsbey with the 2014 David Neuberger II Core Values Award.
 Paul has worked for Pipestone Management for 18 years, and is currently the Director of Safety, Maintenance and Ventilation.

 “The David Neuberger II Core Values Award represents outstanding service to clients and agriculture in general,” said Dr. Spronk.
-“Paul is a fantastic example of the Pipestone System Core Values in action – at work and in the community.
+“Paul is a fantastic example of the Pipestone Management Core Values in action – at work and in the community.
 He was nominated by fellow employees and the honor is very well deserved.”

 Paul is a native of northern Indiana and a graduate of Purdue University.
-He managed feed mills for Cargill and another company for 10 years, then moved to Minnesota to join the Pipestone System in 1996.
+He managed feed mills for Cargill and another company for 10 years, then moved to Minnesota to join the Pipestone Management in 1996.

 He started with the company to develop a safety program and run two feed mills.
-He’s seen a number of changes, both in the Pipestone System and the technologies available to design, build, and maintain hog buildings.
+He’s seen a number of changes, both in the Pipestone Management and the technologies available to design, build, and maintain hog buildings.

-“When I joined the Pipestone System, there were about 75 employees with five farms all located in the Pipestone, Minnesota, area.
+“When I joined the Pipestone Management, there were about 75 employees with five farms all located in the Pipestone, Minnesota, area.
 Now there are more than 750 employees and 50 farms in five states,” said Paul.

 But more impressive than the growth is the advancements that he has seen in how buildings are designed and the technologies that are implemented to make them more efficient and provide better care for the animals inside.

 “We are constantly adopting new practices and technologies to keep pigs and the people who care for them healthier and more comfortable,” he said.
 The most significant advancements have come in feed handling, measures to ensure biosecurity, and better ventilation systems.